badspelr/Overly-Complicated-Photo-Album/docs/deployment/NGINX_SETUP.md

 This guide covers setting up Nginx as a reverse proxy for the Django Photo Album application in production.

+> 🌍 **Setting up multiple domains?** See [Virtual Domains Setup Guide](VIRTUAL_DOMAINS_SETUP.md) for detailed instructions on configuring multiple websites or subdomains on one server.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Option 1: Nginx with Docker Compose](#option-1-nginx-with-docker-compose)